NacirChahine/news-ai-advance/README.md

 - Logical fallacy reference and detection (catalog + admin + per-article detections with user toggle and public reference page).
 Catalog now includes anchor links and dedicated detail pages for each fallacy.

 - Advanced AI analysis using local LLMs via Ollama integration
+- Key insights extraction and display (collapsible panel on article pages)

 #### Logical Fallacies
 - Public reference page: visit `/analysis/fallacies/` for the catalog (name, description, example, detection counts).
 Each item has a URL anchor and a link icon for easy sharing.